-Pursuant to R3-6.6.5, the CSP shall formulate and keep up to date plans for staff training and development, including training in relation to anti-money laundering and countering the financing of terrorism, and for disaster recovery.
+R3-6.6.6 Pursuant to R3-6.6.5, the CSP shall formulate and keep up to date plans for staff training and development, including training in relation to anti money laundering and countering the financing of terrorism, and for disaster recovery.

-Title 7 Risk Management
+Title 7Risk Management

-R3-7.1 The CSP shall take the following actions with a view to managing its risks:

-- i. undertake an assessment with the purpose of understanding and identifying all the risks associated with its business model and target markets.
+- R3-7.1 The CSP shall take the following actions with a view to managing its risks.
+In this context CSPs are expected to take a proportionate and comprehensive approach to risk management and not limit this to ML/FT risks: - undertake an assessment with the purpose of understanding and identifying all the risks associated with its business model and target markets.
 Such assessment should be duly documented and reviewed regularly in line with the changing environment within which the CSP is operating in.
-The relevant policies and procedures should be adopted such assessment; - ii. establish, implement and maintain adequate risk management policies and procedures, which identify risks relating to the CSP's activities, processes and systems and set the level of the CSP's risk appetite; - iii. regularly review the risk management policies and procedures, including the business risk assessment in the light of internal or external changes and update the policies, procedures and business risk assessment to reflect the same: - iv. adopt effective controls, processes and mechanisms to manage and mitigate the risks relating to the CSP's activities, processes and systems, in light of that level of risk tolerance; - v. monitor the following: - a. the adequacy and effectiveness of the CSP's risk management policies and procedures; - b. the level of compliance by the CSP and its approved persons and staff members with the policies and procedures adopted in accordance with point (ii) above; and - c. the adequacy and effectiveness of measures taken to address any deficiencies in those policies and procedures, including failures by the relevant persons to comply with therewith; and - vi. draw up and maintain a Risk Register vis-à-vis the its clients. - R3-7.2 The CSP is required to establish and maintain a risk management function which independently carries out the following tasks: - i. the implementation of the policy and procedures referred to in Rule R3-7.1: and - ii. the provision of reports and advice to senior management.
+The relevant policies and procedures should reflect such assessment; - establish, implement and maintain adequate risk management policies and procedures, which identify risks relating to the CSP's activities, processes and systems and set the level of the CSP's risk appetite; - iii. regularly review the risk management policies and procedures, including the business risk assessment in the light of internal or external changes and update the policies, procedures and business risk assessment to reflect the same; - adopt effective controls, processes and mechanisms to manage and mitigate the risks relating to the CSP's activities, processes and systems, in light of that level of risk tolerance; - v. monitor the following: - a. the adequacy and effectiveness of the CSP's risk management policies and procedures; - b. the level of compliance by the CSP and its approved persons and staff members with the policies and procedures adopted in accordance with point (ii) above; and - c. the adequacy and effectiveness of measures taken to address any deficiencies in those policies and procedures, including failures by the relevant persons to comply with therewith; and - vi. draw up and maintain a Risk Register vis-à-vis its clients.